Borgund Municipality (Sogn og Fjordane)

-Borgund is a former municipality in Sogn og Fjordane county, Norway.
-It was located in the southeastern part of the traditional district of Sogn.
-The 635 km2 municipality existed from 1864 until its dissolution in 1964.
-It encompassed an area in the eastern part of the present-day Lærdal Municipality.
-The administrative center of Borgund was the village of Steinklepp, just northeast of the village of Borgund.
-Steinklepp was the site of a store, a bank, and a school.
+Borgund is a former municipality in the old Sogn og Fjordane county, Norway.
+The 569 km2 municipality existed from 1864 until its dissolution in 1964.
+The area is now part of Lærdal Municipality in the traditional district of Sogn in Vestland county.
+The administrative centre was the village of Steinklepp where there was a store, a bank, and a school.
+The village of Borgund was located just southwest of Steinklepp.
 The historical Filefjell Kongevegen road passes through the Borgund area.